Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Strathfieldsaye's median income among taxpayers was $54,349 and average income was $65,393 in financial year 2022.
-These figures compare to Rest of Vic.'s median income of $48,741 and average income of $60,693 respectively.
-Based on a 12.16% increase from the Wage Price Index since financial year 2022, estimated current incomes would be approximately $60,958 (median) and $73,345 (average) as of September 2025.
-Census data indicates that household, family, and personal incomes in Strathfieldsaye cluster around the 73rd percentile nationally.
-The largest segment comprises 36.1% earning $1,500 - $2,999 weekly, with 4,250 residents falling into this bracket.
-This mirrors metropolitan regions where 30.3% occupy this income bracket.
-Economic strength is evident through 31.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 88.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile nationally.
+Strathfieldsaye SA2's median income among taxpayers was $54,349 and average income was $65,393 in financial year 2022, according to ATO data aggregated by AreaSearch.
+These figures compared to Rest of Vic.'s $48,741 (median) and $60,693 (average).
+By September 2025, estimates based on Wage Price Index growth of 12.16% would be approximately $60,958 (median) and $73,345 (average).
+Census data shows household, family, and personal incomes in Strathfieldsaye cluster around the 72nd percentile nationally.
+The largest segment comprises 36.1% earning $1,500 - $2,999 weekly (4,390 residents), mirroring metropolitan regions where 30.3% occupy this bracket.
+Economic strength is evident with 31.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 88.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income